 Camber Energy Discloses Receipt of Notice From NYSE American

-SAN ANTONIO, Aug.
-11, 2017 (GLOBE NEWSWIRE) -- Camber Energy, Inc. (NYSE American:CEI) (“Camber” or the “Company”), an independent oil and gas company, announces that on August 3, 2017, it was notified by the NYSE American (the “Exchange”) that the Company was not in compliance with certain of the Exchange’s continued listing standards as set forth in Part 10 of the NYSE MKT Company Guide (the “Company Guide”).
+HOUSTON, TX / ACCESSWIRE / May 24, 2021 / Camber Energy, Inc. (NYSE American:CEI) ("Camber" or the "Company"), an independent oil and gas company, announced that on May 21, 2021, it was notified by the NYSE American (the "Exchange") that the Company was not in compliance with the Exchange's continued listing standards as set forth in set forth in Section 1007 of the NYSE American Company Guide (the "Company Guide") given the Company failed to timely file (the "Filing Delinquency") its Form 10-K for the 9-month period ended December 31, 2020 (the "Report").
+The delinquency will be cured via the filing of the Report.

-Receipt of the letter does not have any immediate effect on the listing of the Company’s shares on the Exchange, except that until the Company regains compliance with the Exchange’s listing standards, a “BC” indicator will be affixed to the Company’s trading symbol.
-The Company’s business operations, SEC reporting requirements and debt instruments are unaffected by the notification, provided that if the Plan is not acceptable, or the Company does not make sufficient progress under the Plan or reestablish compliance by August 3, 2018, then the Company will be subject to the Exchange’s delisting procedures.
-The Company may then appeal a staff determination to initiate such proceedings in accordance with the Exchange’s Company Guide.
+Receipt of the letter does not have any immediate effect on the listing of the Company's shares on the Exchange, except that until the Company regains compliance with the Exchange's listing standards, a "BC" indicator will be affixed to the Company's trading symbol.
+The Company's business operations and SEC reporting requirements are unaffected by the notification, provided that if the Filing Delinquency is not cured then the Company will be subject to the Exchange's delisting procedures.

 About Camber Energy, Inc.